Alexalex89/docker-rpi-iobroker/README.md

 ### 2a.
 Run container with persistent volume
 Create a volume to persist your configurations.
 You may choose any local path you like.
+(In this example we chose `/home/pi/iobroker` as folder)
 ```
 docker volume create --driver local \
 --opt type=none \